The Best RV Roadside Assistance Plans

 Typical per-hour fees range anywhere from $125 to an eye-watering $400 per hour, depending on the size of your vehicle.
 With that in mind, it doesn’t take a genius to figure out that towing your rig can soon result in a pretty sizable bill.

-Roadside assistance plans usually include free towing miles.
+Roadside assistance plans usually include free towing miles in their membership plan.
 Some will place a limit on these miles, while others will tow you as far as you need to go to get to the nearest mechanic or gas station regardless as to how far that is.

 This means that even if you pay $100 for your plan, you’re still saving potentially hundreds of dollars in towing fees.